Zero-Shot Out-of-Distribution Detection Based on the Pre-trained Model CLIP: Method

 \subsection{Training the Image Description Generator}

 Since our image description generator uses the output features from the CLIP image encoder for training, we briefly describe the CLIP image encoder here.
 CLIP uses ResNet-50~\cite{he2016deep} and the recently proposed vision transformer (ViT)~\cite{dosovitskiy2020image} as its image encoder backbone.
 We found that the ViT backbone is more compatible with the task of sequence generation from a given image since it processes the image as a sequence of tokens similar to the transformer model~\cite{vaswani2017attention}.
 The ViT encoder in CLIP is a hybrid ViT architecture which uses a convolutional layer in the beginning to extract image features.
 Then, $N$ feature maps are used as $N$ embedding vectors to represent the image as a sequence of embeddings.
 A classification embedding vector is concatenated to the image embeddings similar to the CLS token in BERT model~\cite{devlin2018bert}.
 Then, positional embeddings are added and the output is passed to a transformer encoder~\cite{vaswani2017attention} with $L_1$ layers.
 The hidden state $z^{out}$ in the output is treated as the semantic representation of the whole image.

 We train the text generator on a large image captioning data which is a set of image and caption pairs.
 Text generator, which is a decoder, attends to the encoder output feature $z^{out}$ in every layer of the decoder (see below).
 Please refer to Figure \ref{diagram} for architecture details.
 Text decoder consists of $L_2$ stacked transformer layers.
 In each layer, the multi-head cross-attention sub-layer takes $z^{out}$ as key and value for the scaled dot product attention mechanism.
 The output from the final layer of the decoder is projected through a linear layer to the vocabulary space of the decoder.

 Assuming the text decoder is parameterized with $\theta$, the objective that we optimize is the cross-entropy loss at each position $t$ in the sequence, conditioned on all previous positions:

+This objective is optimized by forcing the predictions to stay close to the ground-truth sentence, which is the basic teacher forcing algorithm~\cite{williams1989learning}, i.e., the model simply conditions its next word prediction on previous ground-truth words (not previous \textit{predicted} words).